doingweb/chrisdoingweb.com/src/content/contact.md

 layout: md-page.hbs
 ---

+# What's the best way to reach me?

 <p class="lead">There are a number of methods for contacting me, some more effective than others.</p>

 There's the old standby: [email](mailto:chris@chrisdoingweb.com).
 As long as Gmail can tell you apart from spam and other mass-mailings, it should work well.